The Most Trusted Source for Your

 What key attributes are included in firmographic data?

-- Official company language
+• Official operating language

-- Contact details (phone, email, fax)
+• Contact information (phone, email, fax)

-- Legal status and VAT (or relevant)
+• Legal status and VAT (or equivalent tax ID)

-- Company size (number of employees)
+• Company size (number of employees)

 Why do companies collect firmographic data?